South Orange County Ocean Desalination Project

 In 2005, Geoscience began a multi-phase study, beginning with a comprehensive literature review and initial screening of subsurface intakes.
 The next step was to identify sites for four exploratory boreholes on Doheny beach using a sonic drilling method, two of which were completed as nested monitoring wells.

-Initial modeling provided further screening of potential subsurface intake locations, followed by the construction of a 350-foot-long slant well angled 23 degrees below horizontal.
+Initial modeling provided further data to identify potential subsurface intake locations, followed by the construction of a 350-foot-long slant well angled 23 degrees below horizontal, to access water in the submarine aquifer well below the seabed.

-It produced approximately three million gallons per day (mgd) in two years of pilot testing.
+It produced approximately three million gallons per day (mgd) over the two year pilot testing.

-To assess the feasibility of this alternative, Geoscience developed and calibrated a variable density groundwater model with incorporated comments from a peer review panel of experts in the groundwater modeling field, as well as feedback from the San Juan Basin Authority and other agencies.
-The groundwater modeling work determined the potential yield of a slant well intake system, predicted water quality variations with time, and simulated effects on groundwater levels in the onshore groundwater basin.
+Geoscience developed and calibrated a variable density groundwater model with incorporated comments from a peer review panel of experts in the groundwater modeling field, as well as feedback from the San Juan Basin Authority and other agencies to assess the feasibility of this solution.
+The groundwater modeling determined the slant well intake system’s potential yield, predicted water quality variations with time, and simulated effects on groundwater levels in the onshore groundwater basin.

 Using data from the long term test, Geoscience designed a full-scale 30 mgd water supply, consisting of seven, 800-foot slant wells and two standby wells.
 As is common with slant wells, most of the yield was saltwater with some brackish water from the groundwater basin.